 Conflict of Interest: what is a conflict of interest and how to report one?

-Smoking and other substances At work: Legislation in the UK restricts smoking and the use of substances so these restrictions will apply during work time and over a period prior to work where effects carry over to the workplace.
+Smoking, alcohol policy and other substances at work: Legislation in the UK restricts smoking and the use of substances so these restrictions will apply during work time and over a period prior to work where effects carry over to the workplace.

 Travel: what travel can be reimbursed by the employer and the process for approving travel expenses.